 How do your customers feel after shopping on your website?
 Do they have a great experience and leave feeling happy?
 Or do they end up frustrated and regretful after receiving a poor service?
 Either way you should collect data to measure this and act upon it.

 We encourage our clients to use tools such as Hotjar for this.
 A great way to measure customer happiness is through Hotjat’s Net Promoter Score (NPS).
 NPS is a score ranging from -100 to 100 and is a strong indicator of how satisfied your customers are.

 This is calculated by asking customers a simple post-purchase question such as “On a scale from 0 to 10, how likely are you to recommend this product/company to a friend or colleague?”.
 Over time you collect enough data to see a trend in how happy or unhappy your customers are.

-In ‘E-A-T for ecommerce’ terms, measuring NPS is a great way to see how happy you make your customers.
-Whilst it definitely isn’t a direct ranking factor, improving your NPS will nurture your brand’s reputation which is key to E-A-T.
+In ‘E-E-A-T for ecommerce’ terms, measuring NPS is a great way to see how happy you make your customers.
+Whilst it definitely isn’t a direct ranking factor, improving your NPS will nurture your brand’s reputation which is key to E-E-A-T.

 28. Meet the ‘Needs’ of Your Audience

-Why do people go to your site?
+Why do people go to your ecommerce site?
 What are their goals and motivation for visiting you?
 What are they trying to achieve?
-As an ecommerce website it’s likely they’re considering making a purchase or are actively looking to buy.
+As an online store it’s likely they’re considering making a purchase or are actively looking to buy.

-As an ecommerce website you should think about the products on your categories.
+As a Shopify website you should think about the products on your categories.
 Are they relevant and affordable for your target audience?
 When visitors reach your product pages can they find all the information they need to make an informed buying decision?
 Do your customer service pages include anything a prospective customer could need to know about your sales purchase?